 So, since it started with Kinfolk and it's so popular, why in the world was it left off the first studio album in thirty-five years?

-It's simple, really.
-Since the music is not being sold but given away, permission is needed from every writer to use their song in this project.
+The reason is that permission is needed from every writer to use their song in this project.
 Every writer needed to control the publishing of their songs in order to give permission.

-Robbie has other songs on the album that he controls, but “Alpha and Omega” is now owned and administrated by Capitol Christian Music Group.
+Robbie controls the publishing on his songs for this album, but “Alpha and Omega” is now owned and administrated by Capitol Christian Music Group.
 That's right, Capitol Records.
 They are not in the business of giving away the licensing of their songs to indie folk-rock bands, even if the writer is in the band.
-However, Robbie is currently in negotiations with Capitol to see if they will grant permission for a future project.

 So that's it.
 As of this moment, TKP doesn't have permission.
 Will it ever be recorded and released here for you?
 Possibly.
 We just don’t know.
 Perhaps we’ll once again rebel against the establishment.